magicmanam/buferman/README.md

 TAB    - tabify between bufers

-V      - go to the last bufer
+Home   - go to the first bufer (or just key: X)

-X      - go to the first bufer
+End    - go to the latest bufer (or just key: V)

 C      - tabify 3 times

 Ctrl+H - hide bufer with some alias

-Space  - the same as Enter key - pastes selected bufer into an active window
+Space  - the same as Enter key - paste selected bufer into an active window

+Ctrl+Z - undo previous operation

+Ctrl+Y - redo previous operation

 ...

 ### Terms
-*Persistent bufer* - bufer which is stored all time you work with **BuferMAN** and cannot be rewritten by any copy operation.
-To make bufer persistent use *Ctrl + S (Save)* hot key.

 *Credentials bufer* - a bufer which minimize your interaction with login forms.
 Initial bufer's value is used as username, password you can set using *Ctrl + L (Login)* hot key.
 After that just place a cursor at username field in login form, activate a program using *Alt + C* hot key and select credentials bufer.
 The program will type your username, press TAB, type a password and Enter key while you just enjoy you life. **Warning:** Passwords are stored in-memory as-is and w/o encryption, so please do not use this feature for real credentials.

 ## License
 GNU General Public License v3.0

 ## Thanks
-Want to say thanks to the author of the icon I use in BuferMAN: https://www.iconsdb.com/royal-blue-icons/copy-icon.html
+I want to say thanks to the author of the icon I use in BuferMAN: https://www.iconsdb.com/royal-blue-icons/copy-icon.html